 We know declawing negatively affects the mental health and well-being of many veterinary professionals.

-We reached out to David J Bartram, a leading expert on veterinary suicide causes, and asked him what he thought about this.
+April 2021.
+We reached out to David J Bartram, a leading expert on veterinary suicide issues and asked if he thinks that declawing could be contributing to harming the mental health and well-being of declawing veterinarians and their staff.
 Here’s his reply.

 “There is a concept in human psychology referred to as moral stress (stress which occurs when a professional is prevented from doing what they believe is right or most beneficial for the patient) which can potentially lead to mental health problems.
 It is possible that some veterinarians in US might experience moral stress if they felt obliged to declaw cats.
 In my view, declawing is abhorrent.” — David J Bartram.